 Palestinian prisoner held in Israel dies after cancer battle

-Israel’s prisons service says an incarcerated Palestinian has died after battling cancer.
+A Palestinian prisoner died Tuesday in Israeli custody after battling cancer, Israel’s prisons service said, ahead of demonstrations in the West Bank planned before his death.

+The protests, dubbed a “day of rage” by organizers, are against the U.S. announcement last week that it no longer considers Israeli settlements in the West Bank to be a violation of international law, reversing four decades of American policy.
+The protests were also set to call for Sami Abu Diak’s release.

-In a statement, the service said Sami Abu Diak, 35, was serving three life sentences for murder and attempted murder, among other charges.
-He died in an Israeli hospital early Tuesday.
+In a statement, the prisons service said Abu Diak, 35, died in an Israeli hospital early Tuesday.
+The statement said he was serving three life sentences for murder and attempted murder, among other charges.

-The Palestinian Authority and Abu Diak’s family had requested his release to allow him to die at his family’s side but Israeli officials denied the request.
+The Palestinian Authority and Abu Diak’s family had asked for his release to allow him to die at his family’s side, but Israeli officials denied the request.
 The Palestinians also reached out to European countries and the Red Cross to apply pressure on Israel to release him.

 Previous deaths of terminally ill Palestinian prisoners have sparked protests and accusations of medical negligence by Israeli authorities.